 Kidney Function and Bone Fragility

 Diabetes, high blood pressure and obesity are risk factors for chronic kidney disease (CKD).
 Roughly 10% of the population worldwide is affected.
 As the function of the kidneys decline, bone fracture risk increases.
+Bone fragility is associated with kidney function.
 Sclerostin is a key molecule in bone metabolism.
 A novel antibody, blocking the actions of Sclerostin, has become available for treating severe osteoporosis.
 Whether Sclerostin inhibition is useful in the clinical setting of CKD is discussed in the following review:

 Cejka D. Metabolites.
 2021 Nov 10;11(11):770. doi: 10.3390/metabo11110770.
 PMID: 34822428; PMCID: PMC8624769.